Overwatch 2: How To Play Lifeweaver

 Some players complain about LW: you need to charge his heals in the game, but some advise that you don’t always have to dole out fully-charged healing blossoms.

 Depending on the situation, giving a player short bursts of healing is better than waiting for your blossom to charge fully.
-In a pinch, you can just do the quickfire heals, then when your teammate has a good amount of health, you can hold off and charge your blossoms.
+In a pinch, you can just do the quickfire heals, and then when your teammate has a good amount of health, you can hold off and charge your blossoms.

 “Life Protects Life!”